ayush51/tutorial/tutorial.md

 ![Default changed color](https://raw.github.com/surfly/tutorial/master/screens/red_default_chat.png)  ![Changed chatbox colors](https://raw.github.com/surfly/tutorial/master/screens/changed_chatbox_colour.png)

-Modifying the chat box can not only change its appearance, but also limit or extend the amount of control that the leader and the follower can have.
+Modifying the chat box can not only change its appearance, but also limit or extend the amount of control that the leader and the followers can have.
 By default, every user is able to exit the session but if you would like to allow your visitors full control over the session duration, you can choose to disable the exit icon from the agents' dock.

 ![agent cannot exit](https://raw.github.com/surfly/tutorial/master/screens/agent_cannot_end.png)